 - Items not on the inventory list should be added, noting the FAS number (if available), description, location, manufacturer, serial number, and condition.

-22.214.171.124 The FAS worksheet and disposal forms should be returned no later than May 31 of the year of the inventory to the Fixed Asset Office, located in the Business Affairs Annex Building, on State Farm Road.
+22.214.171.124 The FAS worksheet and disposal forms should be returned no later than May 31 of the year of the inventory to the Fixed Asset Office, located in the Finance and Operations Annex Building, on State Farm Road.
 Questions concerning inventory should be directed to the Fixed Asset System Officer, telephone number 262-2636.

 126.96.36.199 Assets Traded or Sold - Assets traded or sold between departments must be reported to the FAS Office through the use of the Movable Equipment - Notice of Disposal or Change in Location form.
 Assets traded or sold to other agencies must have prior approval from the FAS Office and the State Surplus Property Officer.